Last updated 22nd September, 2025

 VOXI has the same number of 5G locations as Vodafone below:

 Note however that a tick in the chart below just means a network has some coverage in a location – it might not always have much.
-As such, it’s always worth using a network’s official coverage checker to make sure there’s 5G where you need it.
+As such, it’s always worth using a network’s official coverage checker or our coverage checker above to make sure there’s 5G where you need it.

 Town/City |